gro1m/AZ-900-Azure-Fundamentals/README.md

 * scales number of virtual machines based on threshold
 * adds element of high availability to your infrastructure.
 * machines in scale set can be behind Load Balancer or an Application Gateway.

+### Azure Load Balancer
+* provides high availability for your applications
+* fully-managed service in Azure
+* allows you to distribute traffic to your backend Virtual machines.
+* ensures equal distribution of requests to VMs.
+* internal load balancer - only balance traffic from within VNet.
+* public load balancer - balance internet traffic to VMs.

 ## Core Azure identity services
 ### Azure Active Directory (AD)